sennza/underscores-wp-theme/README.md

 ## Usage

 At the command-line, cd into an empty directory, for your theme. e.g. wp-content/themes/yourtheme run this command and follow the prompts.
+The defaults in the prompts have an uppercase letter. so (n/Y) will mean 'Yes' is the default and (N/y) will mean 'No' is the default.

 ```
 grunt-init underscores-wp-theme